razaqqq/ArtGalleryApp/README.md

       <td><img src="https://github.com/user-attachments/assets/c00cd222-81f5-4293-b0ea-40c5c3294a8e" width="200" </td>
        <td>
         <p>
-          Create Accoun Screen, in This Screen You can Create New Account with feeling some Information like email, fullname and password, dont forget to check list "I have read and agree to use this service" before you Create a new Account
+          Create Accoun Screen, in This Screen You can Create New Account with filling some Information like email, fullname and password, dont forget to check list "I have read and agree to use this service" before you Create a new Account
         </p>
       </td>
     </tr>